 New Hampshire Wraparound Practice Model

-The Institute on Disability at the University of New Hampshire has worked with national experts, and community and state partners to develop the NH Wraparound Practice model.
-This site provides access to the practice model elements, provides information about training sessions and requirements, and access to a Learning Portal for trained Wraparound Coordinators.
+The Institute on Disability at the University of New Hampshire has worked with national experts and community and state partners to develop the NH Wraparound Practice model.
+This site provides access to the practice model elements, information about trainings and certification requirements, and access to a Learning Portal for trained Wraparound Coordinators.